-Actual asset failure information was not available so utility staff relied on existing age distribution information when available, hands-on field experience or budgetary forecasting experience to provide the required information.
-The utilities sampled had a good grasp of the challenge related to establishing realistic useful life and their responses were based on the mix of available data, actual experience and informed judgment.
+Actual asset failure information was not available so utility staff relied on existing age distribution when available, hands-on field experience or budgetary forecasting experience to provide the required information.

-E - 4 COMBINING INDUSTRY RESEARCH AND UTILITY INTERVIEW FINDINGS
+E - 4 COMBINING INDUSTRY AND UTILITY INTERVIEW FINDINGS

-Industry research was combined with interview results to ensure that the recommended values, although still based on the industry-wide experience, properly reflect Ontario's perspective.
+Industry findings were combined with interview results to ensure that the recommended values, although still based on the industry-wide experience, properly reflect Ontario's perspective.

-The more utilities that provided input regarding a certain asset, the more weight utility input was given in arriving at the overall TUL, MIN UL and MAX UL as shown in the table below:
+The more utilities that provided input regarding a certain asset, the more weight it was given in arriving at the overall TUL, MIAL and MAX UL as shown in the table below: